VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 1.9.1 =

 - Fix: The public log view for current user made so it does not display all the pages for other users.
+- Fix: VY256 miner has way better hashrate (More of a server side fix)-
 - Add: RNG QUADS game [vyps-quads pid=4 betbase=100] (Ere we go!)
+- Add: AdGate now included as an option.
+Postback system will require pro (Paid or with confirmed referral)

 = 1.9.0 =